vomelnit/Time_app/README.md

 # Time_app
-App that allow to begin timer to focus.
+App that allow to begin timer to focus and save actions to file "log.log".

 To built executable file you do: cd [git_directory] && make